Public-Private Partnership Results in Shipshewana Pumpkinvine Extension & Nearly $1m Grant

 Meanwhile, Kauffmann formalized agreements with Alvin and Elsie Miller, Levi and Joanna King and Willie and Ester Christner to donate a 40-foot right of way for trail development.
 After more meetings and negotiating on the price for purchase, in October of 2019 the two remaining landowners signed a purchase agreement to sell the final parcels.
 The Friends of the Pumpkinvine closed on the land in early 2020.

-During 2019 while negotiations were underway, Friends board member John Ferguson was writing a grant for the project’s construction, to be submitted to the governor’s NextLevel Trail program — funded through the Indiana Department of Natural Resources (DNR).
+During 2019, while negotiations were underway, Friends board member John Ferguson was writing a grant for the governor’s NextLevel Trail program — funded through the Indiana Department of Natural Resources (DNR).
 Ferguson submitted a draft of the proposal to Bob Shanahan who had engineering firm DLZ Corp. rework it for submission.
-The town submitted the updated grant, and the decision to award funds was made in March of this year.
+The town submitted the updated grant, and the DNR announced funding awards in March of this year.
 Important data for the grant submission was provided by a trail counter placed along the trail just west of County Road 850W in June of 2020.
 Friends board member, Bob Carrico, helped secure funding for it’s installation, knowing it would be critical to ongoing fundraising efforts.
 Carrico and fellow Friends’ board members Bud Wulliman and Cory Wilson installed the counter that showed between Jun 14, 2020 and Jan.
 1, 2021, 60,584 cyclists and 10,229 walkers used the trail in that location.

 “Closing this gap in the trail was the work of many dedicated community members,” said Brittany Short, Friends president, “just like other parts of the Pumpkinvine were.
 It’s yet another example of how creative public-private partnerships can lead to wonderful outcomes.
 Thanks to Norm Kauffmann’s patient advocacy of the trail within the town of Shipshewana for all of those years, and to the others who generously donated time, energy and resources.
 We will have a safe route into Shipshewana by the end of the year; what a gift they’ve given to this community.”